lauripe/lauripe.github.io/docs/_posts/2022-04-01-security-basics-h1.markdown

 categories: ICT4HM103
 ---
 ## Cyber Kill Chain and MITRE ATT&CK
-Foundations:
+##### Foundations
-- Cyber Kill Chain -model is based on Locheed Martins research paper from 2011
+- Cyber Kill Chain -model is based on [Locheed Martins research paper from 2011](https://lockheedmartin.com/content/dam/lockheed-martin/rms/documents/cyber/LM-White-Paper-Intel-Driven-Defense.pdf)
     - Presents a 7-phase "kill-chain" model derived from traditional warfare into cyber security
         - Instead of trivial run-and-gun cyber-mischief, the model concentrates on so called Advanced Persistent Threat (APT), where the attacker might use years to discreetly close upon the objectives
         - Key takeaway in the model is, that when any of the phases is disturbed, the outcome is also compromised